 \paragraph{Enabling multi-messenger astronomy} The synergy of GW and EM observations was beautifully demonstrated with the event GW170817.
 As such each network's potential to enable a follow-up in the EM spectrum---even without the detection of a loud EM transient such as a GRB---is paramount in determining the network's science capabilities.
 The main metric is thus the sky localization in relation to the FOVs of various EM telescopes, see Tab.~\ref{tab:em_fov}.
 We performed this study for BNS and BBH signals emitted from redshifts up to $z=0.5$.

 Due to the relative quietness of BNS signals, the loudest, best-localized events of the cosmic BNS population already stem from the population at $z\le0.5$ and the conclusions, drawn for the cosmic BNS population above, also apply to the low-$z$ population.
 Hence, the A+, Voyager, and single NG detector network predominantly cater to the Rubin Observatory for follow-up surveys with a few to tens sub-$1\,{\rm deg^2}$ detections per year.
-In fact, these networks should further be able to localize rare, {\em golden} BNS signals to within $0.1\,{\rm deg^2}$ once per year, thus enabling EM surveys with EUCLID, WFIRST, Chandra, Keck, and the 30m--Telescope with such high-fidelity events.
-Networks with two or three NG detectors will deliver few to tens of such events to the aforementioned observatories.
+In fact, these networks should further be able to localize rare, {\em golden} BNS signals to within $0.1\,{\rm deg^2}$ once per year, thus enabling EM surveys with EUCLID, Athena, Nancy Grace Roman, Chandra, Lynx, Swift-XRT, Keck and the 30 m-Telescope with such high-fidelity events.
+Networks with two or three NG detectors will deliver few to one hundred of such events to the aforementioned observatories.
 The triple-NG network should be able to localize rare, {\em golden} BNS signals to within $0.01\,{\rm deg^2}$, thus enabling EM follow-up with VLT and ELT.
 In fact, the triple-NG network is the only network to observe {\em golden} BNS mergers that are well-localized both on the sky ($\Omega_{90}\leq0.01\,{\rm deg^2}$) and in distance ($\Delta D_L/D_L<0.01$), see Fig. \ref{fig:mma_BNS}.